 Our Work

-Sur Legal Collaborative is a new legal non-profit in Atlanta, GA working at the intersection of labor and immigrant rights.
+Sur Legal Collaborative is a legal nonprofit in Atlanta, GA working at the intersection of labor and immigrant rights.

 Programs